Phantom of the Country Opera

 Inspiration

-Phantom Of The Country Opera is a Country Western send up of the story told in the French novel The Phantom of the Opera by Gaston Leroux.
+Phantom of the Country Opera is a Country-Western send-up of the story from the French novel, The Phantom of the Opera by Gaston Leroux.

 Productions

-Following that, since 1995, Phantom Of The Country Opera has had more than 80 productions in the United States, and has been produced internationally in Australia, Canada, England, Kuwait, and Russia.
+Since 1995, Phantom of the Country Opera has had more than 80 productions in the United States, and has been produced internationally in Australia, Canada, England, Kuwait and Russia.

 Cultural Influence

-• The title and story of Phantom Of The Country Opera are a spoof reference to the very popular musical The Phantom of the Opera, which has been running on Broadway for 26 years.
+• The title and story of Phantom of the Country Opera are a spoof reference to the very popular musical, The Phantom of the Opera, which has been running on Broadway for decades.

-• Leroux's novel, The Phantom of the Opera, which is the show's source material has also been adapted many other times for stage and screen, including notably in a 1925 film featuring Lon Chaney.
+• Leroux's novel, The Phantom of the Opera, has been adapted many times for stage and screen, including a notable 1925 film featuring Lon Chaney.

 Trivia